ederollora/34351_P4_Student_Exercise/exercises/3_source_routing/README.md

 ## Next Steps

 Congratulations, your implementation works!
-Now wait until course instructors upload the final exercise to the repository. if the final exercise is there, you will find it under [final_exercise](../final_exercise)!
-Remember that if the exercise folder is there [final_exercise] but no contents have been added, you can always run the command:
+Now wait until course instructors upload the final exercise to the repository.
+If the final exercise is already there, you will find it under [4_answering_machine](../4_answering_machine)!
+Remember that if the exercise folder is there [4_answering_machine](../4_answering_machine) but no contents have been added, you can always run the command:
 ```bash
 git pull
 ```